 - Place the portafilter into the espresso machine and make the espresso.

-- While brewing your espresso, heat three or four ounces of water to about 165°F with the espresso machine, a kettle, or even in the microwave.
+- Heat three or four ounces of water to about 165°F with the espresso machine, a kettle, or even in the microwave.

 Your espresso machine will come with a portafilter and tamper.
 And if you grind your beans where you buy them, you can get the correct espresso grind for your machine.